lewis-steentjes/website/quickstart/content/en/about/index.md

 +++

-Thankyou for visiting my blog.
+Thank you for visiting my blog.

 I've made this as a place for me to post about projects that I'm working on.